What Does it Take to Be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 - Internet browser software

-How do I Become a Vision Therapist or Specialist?
+How to Become a Vision Therapist or Specialist

 What education or degrees do I need to become a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?